 Genesis 1:26-28; 2:15-25; 3:1-20; Exodus 20:12; Psalm 127:1-5; Proverbs 5:15-20; 12:4; 13:24; 18:22; Matthew 5:31-32; 19:3-9; Romans 1:26-30; Ephesians 5:21-33; 6:1-4; Colossians 3:18-21; 1 Timothy 5:8; Titus 2:3-5; Hebrews 13:4; 1 Peter 3:1-7.

 Pastor Kevin grew up in Taylor, MI.
-He was saved at age 12 and grew up in a Godly home with four older brothers.
-Kevin attended Baptist Park Schools for much of his younger education and felt called to serve as a law enforcement officer after graduation.
-Pastor Kevin served as a deputy with the Wayne County Sheriff's Department prior to joining the Michigan State Police in 1998 and was assigned to the Jackson Post.
-Pastor Kevin has served concurrently in local church leadership positions while serving as a law enforcement officer, he has received a Bachelor of Science in Management and Organizational Development from Spring Arbor University, Master of Bible Studies, Master of Ministry, and Master of Divinity from Temple Baptist Seminary with course work through Detroit Baptist Theological Seminary in Allen Park, MI.
+He was saved at age 12 and grew up in a Christian home with four older brothers.
+Kevin attended Baptist Park Schools for much of his early education and felt called to serve as a law enforcement officer after graduation.
+Pastor Kevin served as a deputy with the Wayne County Sheriff's Department prior to joining the Michigan State Police where he was assigned to the Jackson Post.

-In 2009, while concurrently serving as a State Trooper at the Jackson Post, Pastor Kevin joined the U.S. Army Reserves and commissioned as an officer in the Army’s Chaplain Corps.
-After graduating from Initial Military Training and Basic Officers Leadership Course, Pastor Kevin served as a chaplain for infantry, military police, aviation, logistics, and transportation Soldiers.
-Pastor Kevin served as a company, battalion, and brigade level chaplain in his career before recently moving into the Inactive Ready Reserve.
-Pastor Kevin served on active duty at many different locations and was responsible for the spiritual care of 1,500 soldiers and achieved the rank of Captain.
+In 2009, while concurrently serving as a State Trooper at the Jackson Post, Pastor Kevin joined the U.S. Army Reserves and commissioned as an officer in the U.S. Army’s Chaplain Corps.
+After graduating from Initial Military Training and Basic Officers Leadership Course, Pastor Kevin served as a chaplain for infantry, military police, aviation, logistics, and transportation soldiers.
+Pastor Kevin served at the company, battalion, and brigade level in his career before recently moving into the Inactive Ready Reserve.
+Pastor Kevin served on active duty at many different locations and was responsible for the spiritual care of 1,500 soldiers while achieving the rank of Captain.

 Email Pastor Kevin – PastorKevin@GLBaptist.org